AutodeskAILab/WhatsInAName/README.md

 ### Citing this Work

+The full paper is available on arXiv at: <https://arxiv.org/abs/2304.14275>

 If you use any of the code or techniques from this repository, please cite the following:

 > Peter Meltzer, Joseph G. Lambourne and Daniele Grandi.
 ‘What's In A Name?
 Evaluating Assembly-Part Semantic Knowledge in Language Models through User-Provided Names in CAD Files’.
-In Journal of Computing and Information Science in Engineering (JCISE), 2023.
+In Journal of Computing and Information Science in Engineering (JCISE), 2023. https://arxiv.org/abs/2304.14275

 ### Data